-Grantham Director Prof Tony Ryan OBE believes that plastic could be the solution to soil pollution
+Grantham Director Prof Tony Ryan OBE believes that plastic could be the solution to soil pollution, especially that caused by agricultural plastic waste.

 UN World Soil Day asks us all to be the solution to soil pollution.
-As a plastics scientist, it might seem there’s little I can offer to help soil, as plastic is widely considered an ecological evil.
+As a plastics scientist, it might seem there’s little I can offer to help soil because plastic is widely considered an ecological evil.
 But a well designed and implemented plastic technology could contribute enormously to soil health.

 Soils are a limited natural resource and their role in food security is crucial.
 Increasing food production without causing yet more damage to soil is a classic ‘wicked’ problem – but one we have to tackle.
-The best thing we could do for soil is to leave it alone to look after itself – but we don’t have that luxury – we’ve more than 7 billion people to feed.
+The best thing we could do for soil is to leave it alone to look after itself.
+However, we don’t have that luxury because we’ve more than 7 billion people to feed.

-Large scale surface irrigation has a whole host of associated environmental problems – erosion, compaction, eutrophication or run-off – that come with a lack of control.
-Despite this, the 16% of agricultural land that is irrigated produces 40% of the world’s crops: irrigation works – but we need it to work better.
+Large scale surface irrigation has a whole host of associated environmental problems.
+These include erosion, compaction, eutrophication or run-off.
+All of them come with a lack of control.
+Despite this, the 16% of agricultural land that is irrigated produces 40% of the world’s crops.
+So irrigation works – but we need it to work better.

-Advances in plastic materials and polymer processing techniques enable a type of precision horticulture impossible either at scale or in an economically viable way with metal, glass and ceramics or by using the original methods from antiquity with perforated clay pipes.
+Advances in plastic materials and polymer processing techniques enable a type of precision horticulture.
+It is a type impossible either at scale or in an economically viable way with metal, glass and ceramics.
+Or by using the original methods from antiquity with perforated clay pipes.

 Reduction in weeds means less weedkiller use.
 But some plants killed using weedkiller are planted deliberately.
-A lot of soil conservation strategies use cover crops in winter or in fallow period to protect soils before planting crops by directly drilling the seeds into soil or with minimum tillage/ploughing.
+A lot of soil conservation strategies use cover crops in winter or in fallow period to protect soils.
+They then plant crops by directly drilling the seeds into soil or with minimum tillage/ploughing.
 To do this, the cover crop needs to be killed off and at the moment that means glyphosate!
-Using plastic sheeting instead could provide a major solution allowing soil conservation agriculture to move away from herbicides.
+Using plastic sheeting instead could provide a major solution.
+This would allow soil conservation agriculture to move away from herbicides.

 Another benefit of plastic mulches is the reduction in compaction caused by the crusting action of sun and rain.
 The soil under the mulch stays loose and well aerated, allowing more oxygen and microbial activity.

-Polytunnels can be used to create warmer, cooler, moister or drier environments and can also protect crops from intense heat, bright sunlight, strong winds, heavy rain and cold snaps.
-This allows fruit and vegetables to be grown in the off-season, or even in regions that would not otherwise allow that type of crop production – reducing the need for fruit and vegetables to travel overseas.
+Polytunnels can be used to create warmer, cooler, moister or drier environments.
+They can also protect crops from intense heat, bright sunlight, strong winds, heavy rain and cold snaps.
+This allows fruit and vegetables to be grown in the off-season.
+Or even in regions that would not otherwise allow that type of crop production – reducing the need for fruit and vegetables to travel overseas.

 But what about the plastic?
 It’s production currently only uses 4% of the world’s oil and gas, so what we need to do is stop it, and put these natural resources to better use.
 We need to make better, more thoughtful use of plastic.